 They end of looking like knobby fingers ready to grab anyone who might seek a seat on a stump in the woods.

 The Orange Cup (aleuria aurantia) mushroom, on the top in the box, sports an orange color rivaling any pumpkin or patch of fall leaves.
 Its cup shape contrasts with the common cap and stem conception of a mushroom.

 Cup mushrooms belong to a class of fungi formally called Ascomycetes.
 They are also known as sac fungi, because their spores are stored in tiny sacs, collectively called asci.
 Most people think Truffles and Morels when they think Ascomycetes mushrooms.
 Now's a great time to think Halloween Mushrooms when one thiks Ascomycetes.

-Orange Cup mushrooms are a stem less variety of cup mushrooms.
-Like most, they are relatively small and grow in clusters on the sides of trails and dirt roads in most forested areas of the United States.
+Notice too the lack of the stem or stipe on the Orange Cup.
+They are relatively small and grow in clusters on the sides of trails and dirt roads in most forested areas of the United States.
 The Orange Cup in the picture is the size of a nickel.

 Taking a few steps off the trail into the forest will help with locating both ghosts and ghost looking mushrooms.